 "In order to combat the loneliness of COVID and to cope with an unknown medical condition, I began a year-long journey in February of 2021, whereby I walked with a different friend each week and blogged about it on Facebook.
 Come walk with me as I share my uplifting story about the restorative power of nature and human connection."

 Vinh Nguyen was born in Saigon, Vietnam.
 After the Vietnam War ended, life in South Vietnam changed completely.
 In the summer of 1981, Vinh’s parents arranged for him to be smuggled out of the country along with other 134 Vietnamese on a tiny boat that was barely seaworthy.
 After the boat was rescued by an oil tanker, Vinh lived in refugee camps in Thailand and Indonesia before finally being accepted by the United States and relocating to Des Moines.

 At the age of 22 with no English language skills, Vinh had many difficulties adjusting to life in Iowa.
-He has never forgotten the help he received, and he now works to help others, lending his skills and support to many projects and activities in the Vietnamese and Southeast Asian, and Language Minority communities.
-He also serves as a story teller, speaker and consultant for many topics related to Vietnam, refugee and resettlement process, and second language acquisition issues throughout Des Moines area and surrounding areas.
+He has never forgotten the help he received, and he now works to help others, lending his skills and support to many projects and activities in the Vietnamese, Southeast Asian, and Language Minority communities.
+He also serves as a story teller, speaker, and consultant for many topics related to Vietnam, refugee and resettlement process, and second language acquisition issues throughout Des Moines and surrounding areas.

-“I was one of the hundred thousand “Boat People” – refugee who fled harassments and persecution by the oppressive communist regime in Vietnam after the Fall of Saigon in April 1975.
-I will share my story of the tribulations and challenges of the beginning a new life in Des Moines, Iowa in the early 1980’s".
+“I was one of the hundred thousand 'Boat People' – refugees who fled harassments and persecution by the oppressive communist regime in Vietnam after the Fall of Saigon in April 1975.
+I share my story of the tribulations and challenges of the beginning a new life in Des Moines, Iowa in the early 1980s."